 pastor is above the ministry of helps, then how much more are prophets, yet

-These are things into which angels long to look.
+ministry of our own.
+Over time everything eventually reduces to a ministry of helps, things into which angels long to look.
 It is intriguing to them to

-Angels are not casual spectators as they look upon our activities but have an
+Angels are not casual spectators as they look upon our activities but also have a ministry of helps in bringing God’s plan to

-fruition through spiritual warfare into which angels long to participate.
+fruition through spiritual warfare, into which angels long to participate.
 All

-assume His rightful place among His people.
+assume His rightful position among His people.

 (76i) Thy kingdom come